qodana/BenchmarkJava/README.md

 The project documentation is all on the OWASP site at the <a href="https://owasp.org/www-project-benchmark">OWASP Benchmark</a> project pages.
 Please refer to that site for all the project details.

 The current latest release is v1.2.
 Note that all the releases that are available here: https://github.com/OWASP/Benchmark/releases are historical.
 The latest release is always available live by simply cloning or pulling the head of this repository (i.e., git pull).

+## Kotlin version

+In this branch all Java source code files were translated to Kotlin using IntelliJ IDEA's internal translation tool.